dahliyah/dahliyah.github.io/docs/The Trinity/The Trinity.md

 # The Trinity

-- Usually, people accuse others of [[Judaizing]] which they believe means that you are wrong for following the commandments of Yahuah.
+- People often accuse others of [[../../Judaizing|Judaizing]] for following Yahuah's commandments.
 - It's not scripture, it's philosophy
 - Trinitarians have a predisposed bias - the belief that god and angels are not made of the same substance.